 This will also give you time to prepare for your training course in Melbourne.

-An offer of employment is contingent on passing a medical (based on a CASA Class II (2) Assessment), an alcohol and other drugs test and obtaining an Airside ASIC.
+An offer of employment is contingent on passing a medical, an alcohol and other drugs test and obtaining an Airside ASIC.
 Darwin applicants are also required to obtain a National Security Clearance at Baseline level.

 The medical assessment must be undertaken by a DAME (Designated Aviation Medical Examiner).
 Please note that it is your responsibility to ensure that your medical examiner forwards your results to Airservices Australia as per instructions provided to you prior to your exam.